justinwenloyangOpus/pitl/README.md

 https://pitl.justinyang.net/?parts=0;1;2;3;4;5;6;7;8;9;10;11;12;13;14;15 will display the full score with all 16 parts

 ### **SCORE CONTROLS:**
-On-screen score controls are available, normally for the conductor or performace manager.
+On-screen score controls are available, normally for the conductor or performance manager.
 To display score controls, add this additional text to the URL after the parts: **&controls=yes** For Example: [https://pitl.justinyang.net/?parts=0;1;2;3;4;5;6;7;8;9;10;11;12;13;14;15&controls=yes]( https://pitl.justinyang.net/?parts=0;1;2;3;4;5;6;7;8;9;10;11;12;13;14;15&controls=yes) will display the full score and the performance controls.

 **Start Button:** This will start the piece for all connected parts.
-Once **Start** is pressed, the **Pause** and **Stop** buttons will become active and the panel will minimize, dissapering.
+Once **Start** is pressed, the **Pause** and **Stop** buttons will become active and the panel will minimize, disappearing.
 The panel is accessed again by hovering the mouse in the upper-left corner of the browser window.
 A white toolbar will appear.
 Clicking the arrow on the right-hand side of the toolbar will expand the control panel.

 **Time Sec:** Enter the time, in seconds, at which you wish to start the piece, then press return/enter on your keyboard, then press the **Start** button to start the piece at that time.
 Once a time has been entered in the **Time Sec** box and return/enter is pressed, the **Time Sec** box becomes inactive.